SidoPillai/blockchain/README.md

 To see what a block is made up of visit https://blockexplorer.com/ and enter 520607 in the search and see for yourself.

-### Key Terms
-Non-deterministic Wallet: (random wallets) A wallet where private keys are generated from random numbers.

-Deterministic Wallet: A wallet where addresses, private keys, and public keys can be traced back to their original seed words.

 Hierarchical Deterministic Wallet: An advanced type of deterministic wallet that contains keys derived in a tree structure.